Army of the Mughal Empire: Naval history

-On November 9, 1665, Mughal commander Abul Hussain, under Shaista Khan, attacked Sandwip Island from Dhaka to oust 80-year-old pirate ruler Dilawar Khan (Raja Dilal), who had held it independently for ~50 years.
+On November 9, 1665, Mughal commander Abul Hussain, under Shaista Khan, attacked Sandwip Island from Dhaka to oust 80-year-old pirate ruler Dilawar Khan (Raja Dilal), who had held it independently for around 50 years.
 Wounded in the clash, Hussain retreated to Noakhali as an Arakanese fleet approached but withdrew.
 Reinforcements of 141 boats, 1,500 musketeers/gunners, and 400 cavalry under Jamal Khan and others arrived.
 On November 18, the Mughals captured wounded son Sharif Khan and Dilawar after fierce fighting, imprisoning them in Dhaka.
 This bloody victory, aided by Dutch and Portuguese defectors, secured a base for Chittagong.

 In the same year, during the conflict against the kingdom of Arakan in December, Aurangzeb dispatched Shaista Khan, his governor of Bengal to command 288 vessels and more than 20,000 men to pacify the pirate activities within Arakan territory and to capture Chittagong, assisted by about 40 Portuguese vessels.
 Ibn Hussain, Shaista Khan's admiral, was asked to lead the navy, while the subahdar himself took up the responsibility of supplying provisions for the campaign.
 He also ordered Farhad Khan and Mir Murtaza to take the land route, while the overall command was given to Buzurg Umed Khan, a son of Shaista Khan.
 The Mughals and the Portuguese held sway in the following naval battle.
 The conquered territory to the western bank of Kashyapnadi (Kaladan river) was placed under direct imperial administration.
 The name of Chittagong was changed to Islamabad and it became the headquarters of a Mughal faujdar.
-This ensuing conflict in Chittagong were documented as largest Early Modern galley battles fought which nvolved more than 500 ships. and the number of were more than 40,000 bodies.
+This ensuing conflict in Chittagong was documented as the largest galley battle of the Early Modern period, involving more than 500 ships and claiming more than 40,000 lives.
 After the Mughals took Chittagong, the Portuguese moved to the Ferengi Bazaar in Dhaka.
 Descendants of the Portuguese still reside in these places.